python-diccionarios

 Characteristics of dictionaries:

-• Mutability of values: The values of a dictionary can be modified after creation
+• Value Mutability: The values in a dictionary can be modified after creation

-• Unordered: Although dictionaries maintain insertion order starting from Python 3.7, one should not rely on the order
+• Unordered: Although dictionaries maintain insertion order from Python 3.7 onwards, you should not rely on the order

 Creating a dictionary